-Aluminum in Atmosphere
+Aluminum in the Atmosphere

-Aluminum Exposure
+Aluminium Exposure

 Learn how aluminum enters the body and brain through various pathways, including vaccines, food, water, medications, skin contact, and inhaled particles.